rycon/playwright/readme.md

 # Todo
 * Learn more Python!
+* Look at data classes, and see if I can use that for test data.
 * Add a logger to see steps, and request and response data for API test debugging
 * Add utilities and other helpers
 * Investigate Faker and use it in tests